YunjuParkKR/YunjuParkKR/README.md

 ### Welcome! 👋

-- 🧐 Now I'm looking for a company
+- 🧐 Now I'm looking for a company to work for
 - 📫 How to reach me: yunjupark0817@gmail.com

 <strong>🛠 Technology Stack 🛠</strong>